 Nearly 300 city workers and volunteers were busy Wednesday, scooping sardines from the surface to be sent to a composting facility.
 Redondo Beach is seeking volunteers to help with the rest of the cleanup, saying no experience is necessary and offering water, food and sunscreen.

-City officials said it could take a week to clean up the 10-acre harbor, at a projected cost of $100,000.
+City officials said it could cost up to $100,000 to clean up the 10-acre harbor.

 Bill Smythe, 51, of Monrovia said he spent Sunday night on his moored 35-foot sailboat and heard a flapping sound from the huge number of fish around his boat.

 He wasn't at the marina Monday night but later talked to neighbors who slept on their vessels and reported the sound of fish slapping around, desperately seeking oxygen in the depleted water.

 "Everybody said it sounded like hail _ all of the fish gasping for air," Smythe said.